0fukuAkz/Evilginx3/cloudflare-workers-deployment.md

 - **Zone lookup by domain** with caching
 - Authentication via API Token or API Key + Email
 - Used by the certificate system for automated DNS-01 challenges
+- DNS providers can be registered with `DomainManager` for automatic domain generation and rotation via `domains rotation add-provider`

 ---